radeeyate/reporting-the-future/README.md

 ## Average temp/typical weather (beginning of the 21st century)

 *   Average temps:
+    *   Summer (June-August):
-    *   Summer (June-August): Days were warm and sunny, with average highs around 78°F (26°C) and lows dipping to a crisp 50°F (10°C).
+        * Days were warm and sunny, with average highs around 78°F (26°C) and lows dipping to a crisp 50°F (10°C).
+    *   Winter (December-February):
-    *   Winer (December-February): Things got chillier, with average highs hovering around 35°F (1°C) and lows plunging to 15°F (-9°C).
+        * Things got chillier, with average highs hovering around 35°F (1°C) and lows plunging to 15°F (-9°C).
 Snowfall was a regular visitor, blanketing Montana in a white coat turning the ski slopes into a winter wonderland.
-    *   Spring (March-May) and Fall (September-November): These seasons were transitional periods, with temperatures fluctuating between the extremes of summer and winter.
+    *   Spring (March-May) and Fall (September-November):
+        * These seasons were transitional periods, with temperatures fluctuating between the extremes of summer and winter.
 Spring brought gentle thaws and the promise of blooming wildflowers, while fall painted the landscape in warm hues of orange, red, and yellow.

 *   Typical weather:
+    *   Sunshine:
-    *   Sunshine: Montana enjoyed an average of 300 sunny days per year, making it a bright and cheerful place to live
+        * Montana enjoyed an average of 300 sunny days per year, making it a bright and cheerful place to live
+    *   Precipitation:
-    *   Precipitation: Rainfall averaged around 14 inches annually, spread fairly evenly throughout the year.
+        * Rainfall averaged around 14 inches annually, spread fairly evenly throughout the year.
 The occasional thunderstorm could roll though, but most rain arrived gently, nourishing Montana without causing floods
+    *   Wind:
-    *   Wind: Montana wasn’t known for its strong winds, with breezes usually being mild and pleasant.
+        * Montana wasn’t known for its strong winds, with breezes usually being mild and pleasant.

 ![Average Montana Weather in 2023](./Figure_2.png)
+---
 Average temp/typical weather (2100):

 *   Average temps:
+    *   Summer (June-August):
-    *   Summer (June-August): Average highs soar to a searing 95°F (25°C), with heat waves pushing the mercury past 110°F (43°C).
+        * Average highs soar to a searing 95°F (25°C), with heat waves pushing the mercury past 110°F (43°C).
+    *   Winter (December-February):
-    *   Winter (December-February): Winters have become shorter and milder, with average highs hovering around 45°F (7°C) and lows rarely dipping below 20°F (-7°C).
+        * Winters have become shorter and milder, with average highs hovering around 45°F (7°C) and lows rarely dipping below 20°F (-7°C).
 Snowfall is a rare visitor, replaced by sporadic rain showers that offer little respite from the overall aridity.
-    *   Spring (March-May) and Fall (September-November): The shoulder seasons have morphed into extended periods of summer-like heat, with temperatures often exceeding 80°F (27°C) even in March and November.
+    *   Spring (March-May) and Fall (September-November):
+        * The shoulder seasons have morphed into extended periods of summer-like heat, with temperatures often exceeding 80°F (27°C) even in March and November.
 Forget the gradual transitions of the past; 2100 throws you straight into sweltering heat or bone-dry chills, with barely a breath of spring or fall in between.

 *   Precipitation:
-    *   Goodbye steady rains: The dependable rainfall patterns of 2024 are a distant memory.
+    *   Goodbye steady rains:
+        * The dependable rainfall patterns of 2024 are a distant memory.
 Erratic weather dominates, with long stretches of drought punctuated by sudden, intense downpours that cause flash floods and wreak havoc on the parched land.
-    *   Welcome, dust storms: Prepare for a sky choked with dust.
+    *   Welcome, dust storms:
+        * Prepare for a sky choked with dust.
 The lack of regular rainfall and increased frequency of droughts have turned the fertile plains into tinderboxes, prone to vicious dust storms that whip across the landscape, carrying particles that clog lungs and turn day into a surreal, orange twilight.

 *   Weather events:
+    *   Heatwaves:
-    *   Heatwaves: These are no longer fleeting inconveniences.
+        * These are no longer fleeting inconveniences.
 Extended periods of scorching temperatures, often lasting weeks, become a regular occurrence, straining infrastructure, impacting health, and forcing drastic adaptations to daily life.
+    *   Wildfires:
-    *   Wildfires: The ever-present dryness and intense heat create a perfect recipe for wildfires.
+        * The ever-present dryness and intense heat create a perfect recipe for wildfires.
 These infernos rage with unprecedented ferocity, devouring vast swathes of land and spewing smoke that casts a pall over the region for weeks.
+    *   Flash floods:
-    *   Flash floods: When the rain finally arrives, it often comes in concentrated bursts, overwhelming the parched earth and leading to sudden, destructive flash floods.
+        * When the rain finally arrives, it often comes in concentrated bursts, overwhelming the parched earth and leading to sudden, destructive flash floods.
 These torrents carve through canyons inundate roads, and threaten communities that were once miles from any major body of water.

 ## Actions taken to prevent global warming:
 *   Renewable energy revolution: